 4. RO Unit is Noisy

-Also, if you see strange humming or vibrating noises during operation, this is caused by the stem from a faulty pump, loose parts, or trapped air in the system.
+Also, if you see strange humming or vibrating noises during operation, this is caused by a faulty pump, loose parts, or trapped air in the system.
 Make sure to check if the booster pump is running smoothly.
 Moreover, make sure all screws and brackets are tightened.
 Also, flush the system to release trapped air that is present in the RO purifiers.

 5. Purifier Not Powering On

 The RO water purifier system doesn’t start or respond.
-This is additionally caused by a power issue, faulty wiring, or any damaged adapter.
+This is additionally caused by a power issue, faulty wiring, or a damaged adapter.
 Check the power outlet and cable, and try plugging in another device to verify whether the outlet is working or not.
 Also, if the adapter is warm or damaged, it needs an immediate replacement.

 6. Water is Not Getting Purified Properly

 At times, in an , you might have noticed a sign that water is not purified properly because TDS levels are still high even after filtration.
-So, this is caused by a degraded RO membrane or misconfigured TDS controller.
+So, this is caused by a degraded RO membrane or a misconfigured TDS controller.
 Make sure to test the water TDS using a TDS meter.
 Also, make sure to replace the membrane if TDS reduction is minimal.
 Moreover, calibrate the TDS controller if it is required.

 7. Purifier Stops Mid-Cycle